saheerb/ci-test/docs/index.md

    * The Lab uses PDU switches to power cycle boards when needed
 * The board must have a uniquely identifiable serial port
    * If the board provides a 9 pin D-SUB, a suitable FTDI serial converter will provide this
    * If the board provides a USB serial port, the Serial Number attribute of the USB port must be unique.
-If not, it may be possible to install a RaspberryPi dispatcher to isolate the board from the main Lab.
+If not, it may be possible to install a RaspberryPi dispatcher to isolate the board from the rest.
 * The board must be able to be flashed in a reliable manner using automated tools
    * No button presses or manual steps are permitted
    * If your device boots via an SDcard, an SDmux can be used to reflash the board while it is powered off.